evgeny-panasyuk/stack_unwinding/README.md

 Throwing Destructors which are not Terminators
 ==============================================

 One of uses cases of this library is to check when throwing exception from destructor may lead to call std::terminate, because destructor was called due to stack unwinding.
-That will allow use to write destructors, which are not terminators:
+That will allow us to write destructors, which are not terminators:
 ```C++
 class NotTerminator
 {